polodev/react-simple-starter-kit/README.md

 1. Make a view file inside src/views/
 2. export the view file through src/views/index.js
 3. in router/index.js import that created view
-4. give a route path for this component
+4. give a route path for this view
 5. thats all for development

 ### File and Production Mode